-There are many symptoms and infections that could indicate that the root cause of your issue is bacterial overgrowth.
-If you're experiencing any of the symptoms below, it's a good idea to consider whether you're having a problem with the bacterial balance in your digestive system.
+There are many common signs of bacterial overgrowth being the underlying root cause if your health issues.
+If you're experiencing any of the symptoms below, it's a good idea to investigate the bacterial balance in your digestive system.

 So how do you end up with a bacterial overgrowth?
-There are many potential causes.
+There are many potential underlying root causes.
 One of the biggest factors is the foods we eat and the water we drink.